VTTI/Action-Recognition/README.md

 In the file `poseml_long_video.yaml`, replace the value of the parameters- `configFile`, `checkpoint`, and `label` with the required model parameters.
 We provide 3 trained models, and have provided instructions for them below.
 You can also make use of the different options from https://mmaction2.readthedocs.io/en/latest/recognition_models.html

-Create a `checkpoints` folder and download the chosen model checkpoint into this location.
+Create a `checkpoints` folder and download the chosen model checkpoint (options and instructions provided below) into this location.

 `docker build . -t action-recognition`